 Intra-group international data transfers will be subject to legally binding agreements referred to as Binding Corporate Rules (BCR) which provide enforceable rights for data subjects.

 A defined role of Data Protection Officer (DPO) is required under the GDPR if an organisation is a public authority, if it performs large scale monitoring or if it processes particularly sensitive types of data on a large scale.
 The DPO is required to have an appropriate level of knowledge and can either be an in-house resource or outsourced to an appropriate service provider.

 Based on these criteria, Alertacall does not require a Data Protection Officer to be appointed.
-Alertacall’s Information Security Manager (ISM) assumes all Data Protection responsibilities.
+Alertacall’s Chief Operations Officer (COO) assumes all Data Protection responsibilities.

 It is Alertacall’s policy to be fair and proportionate when considering the actions to be taken to inform affected parties regarding breaches of personal data.
 In line with the GDPR, where a breach is known to have occurred which is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed within 72 hours.
 This will be managed in accordance with our Information Security Incident Response Procedure which sets out the overall process of handling information security incidents.

 Under the GDPR the relevant supervisory authority has the authority to impose a range of fines for infringements of the regulations.

 The following actions are undertaken to ensure that Alertacall complies at all times with the accountability principle of the GDPR:

 These actions are reviewed on a regular basis as part of the management process concerned with data protection.